 Keeping a journal of your feelings and changes in mood allows you to visually understand the timing and cause of your symptoms.
 You'll get to know yourself and your mental illness better.
 It's also a way to unload the negative feelings that are weighing you down.

-This combination of postures, breathing techniques, meditations and mantras, target the entire body system.
-The practice will help heighten awareness and increase your inner strength, concentration and mental clarity.
+A combination of postures, breathing techniques, meditations and mantras, target the entire body system.
+Yoga will help heighten awareness and increase your inner strength, concentration and mental clarity.

 Meditation has been widely known to help lower anxiety, decrease severity of symptoms related to depression, increase mental clarity and self esteem, and raise confidence.
 Start with 5 minutes a day and increase to 10-15 minutes.
 That's all it takes to notice the benefits of meditation.